-- P.E. kits to remain in school.
-They will be sent home every half term to be washed. - Outdoor kit joggers, leggings, t-shirt, jacket/jumper & trainers, Sept Dec, plus all of the summer term. - Indoor kit white/yellow PE t- shirt, black shorts & pumps, Sept- Dec, then all of the Spring Term(until Easter) - Trainers must be worn for outdoor P.E - Please note we will need outdoor kit ready for P.E no later than Thursday 9^{th} September.
+- P.E. kits are to remain in school but will be sent home every half term to be washed. - Outdoor kit joggers, leggings, t-shirt, jacket/jumper & trainers\, Sept Dec, plus all of the summer term. - Indoor kit white/yellow PE t- shirt, black shorts & pumps, Sept- Dec, then all of the Spring Term(until Easter) - \ Trainers must be worn for outdoor P.E

-FOR HEALTH AND SAFETY REASONS WE CANNOT ALLOW CHILDREN TO DO GAMES/P. E OUTSIDE WITHOUT THE PROPER KIT INCLUDING TRAINERS.
+FOR HEALTH AND SAFETY REASONS WE CANNOT ALLOW CHILDREN TO DO

+GAMES/P. E OUTSIDE WITHOUT THE PROPER KIT INCLUDING TRAINERS.